Sylius/Sylius/UPGRADE.md

 Property model has been renamed to Attribute.

+Before performing this procedure, please create a safe backup of your database.
+This upgrade changes significantly the way product attributes and options are stored in the database.
+We do provide a way to migrate your data, but no rollback will be possible in case of a problem.

 ### Addressing

 Model classes and ZoneMatcher services have been moved to ``Sylius\Component\Addressing`` namespace.